justin-hackin/bug-report-prisma-ts/README.md

 # Bug Report

-This is a bug report for issues with prisma types.
+This is a bug report for [this issues with prisma types](https://github.com/prisma/prisma/issues/23461).
 Derived from:

 # Simple TypeScript Script Example